Jppnp/PeunKaset/user_storie.md

 Phase 3: Finalizing the Sale (Story 5)

-[ ] Create the "Complete Sale" transaction function.
+[x] Create the "Complete Sale" transaction function.
 This function must be atomic (all or nothing) and should:
-[ ] Create the sales record.
+[x] Create the sales record.
-[ ] Create the sale_items records.
+[x] Create the sale_items records.
-[ ] Update the stockOnHand in the products table.
+[x] Update the stockOnHand in the products table.
-[ ] Implement the HTML receipt generation.
+[x] Implement the HTML receipt generation.
-[ ] Use Electron's contents.print() API for silent receipt printing.
+[x] Use Electron's contents.print() API for silent receipt printing.

 Phase 4: Data Safety & Final Polish (Story 6)

-[ ] Build the UI for the Settings/Backup screen.
+[x] Build the UI for the Settings/Backup screen.
-[ ] Implement the file-copy logic for the "Backup" function.
+[x] Implement the file-copy logic for the "Backup" function.
-[ ] Implement the file replacement logic for the "Restore" function, including a confirmation dialog.
+[x] Implement the file replacement logic for the "Restore" function, including a confirmation dialog.
-[ ] Thoroughly test all workflows and package the application for deployment.
+[x] Thoroughly test all workflows and package the application for deployment.

+Phase 5: Sales History & Enhanced Features (Story 7)

+[x] Build the UI for the Sales History screen.
+[x] Implement database queries for sales summary and details.
+[x] Add optional receipt printing checkbox to POS screen.
+[x] Add sales statistics and detailed breakdown views.
+[x] Test all new features and ensure data integrity.